crowdgames/signaligner-web/index.md

 4. Once imported, Signaligner Pro will process your video and data for visualization.
 5. Then you can view your data by clicking "Open Selected Dataset."

+## Notes

+Signaligner represents time and sample intervals as half-open intervals that include the begin time/sample but not the end time/sample, i.e. [begin, end).

 ## Questions? ##